rvsrnvsn/ICML2019/README.md

   - Often easier to provide expert demonstrations and learn using IRL
   - Requires a lot of data to learn a generalizable reward
   - How can agents infer rewards from one or a few demonstrations?
-  - Intutition: demos from previous tasks induce a prior over current ones
+  - Intuition: demos from previous tasks induce a prior over current ones
 + New algorithm MandRIL builds on model-agnostic meta-learning (MAML)
   - Embeds deep MaxEnt IRL into MAML
 + Poster 222